Cannot Connect to Redis-compatible YEDIS API

 $ lsof -i :6379 COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME yb-tserve 81590 centos 92u IPv4 0xdeadbeef 0t0 TCP localhost:6379 (LISTEN)

-Note: when running a local cluster with
+When running a local cluster with

 yb-ctl you should see all the nodes here with different IPs.
 For instance: